rodrigopimentel/211-fall-2019/lab-03/readme.md

 * If 9 is entered, the program would output "24"

 <!--- Different conditional tests (!=, && ||) --->
-:white_check_mark: Question 9.
+:white_check_mark: program6.cpp.
 Implement an algorithm in C++ to test if a number is within a range given by the user, using a single if statement.
 This should take three values from the user those being (in order) the lower bound on the range, the upper bound on the range, and then the number to be tested.
 ```c++
 std::cin >> low >> high >> test;
 // implement a test for [low <= test <= high]
 ```

-:white_check_mark: Question 10.
+:white_check_mark: program7.cpp.
 Implement an algorithm in C++ to print the maximum of three given numbers.
 This should take three values from the user (in any order) and print out the largest of the three.

 # Part 3.
 Submission [5 minutes]